-- Participation by male coxswains is not permitted.
-Race results against boats using male coxswains will not count toward rankings or selections. - 5.
-The use of aids such as an apparatus for wireless communication and water-soluble chemicals intended to reduce frictional resistance is prohibited.
-However, GPS systems and action/sports cameras (e.g., GoPro) will be allowed as long as there is no direct communication, or transmission of information, to land.
-Cameras on tripods are prohibited on boats. - 6.
-Any weight violator would be relegated to last place in that race and a second weight violation would be an exclusion from the competition. - 7.
-Minimum boat weights are listed in Appendix B. The Fairness Committee will address any boat issues on a case-by-case basis. - Boats selected following a race for weight check will need to show the weight they were to place in the boat.
+- 6. Any weight violator would be relegated to last place in that race and a second weight violation would be an exclusion from the competition. - 7.
+Minimum boat weights are listed in Appendix B. The Fairness Committee will address any boat issues on a case-by-case basis. - 8.
+Boats need to be weighed dry and certified before going on the water for practice, and any boat that is selected following a race for weight check will need to show the weight they were to place in the boat.
 Any intentional manipulation of boat weights before the initial weigh-in will result in misconduct proceedings against the institution's head coach.